ucsb-cs156-w22/kanban-board-hack/team03/issue32_us_table_component.md

-Table component for CollegiateSubreddits
+Table component for UCSBSubjects

-Using the `UCSBDatesTable` component as a model, create a similar component for CollegiateSubreddits.
+Using the `UCSBDatesTable` component as a model, create a similar component for UCSBSubjects.

 # ACs